-- i.
-The Trust recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+MDSA recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
 School may be the only stable, secure and predictable element in the lives of children at risk.
 Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
-We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention. - ii.
+We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.

+- ii.
 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
 All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - iii.
-The Trust will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.
-The definitions of the four categories of abuse are attached (see Appendix A).
+MDSA will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.

-3.8.12 Children at risk of Radicalisation
+3.8.11 Children at risk of Radicalisation

 - i.
-Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of the Trust's safeguarding response. - ii.
-The Trustees and Local Governing Committees will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent duty. - iii.
-Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+Children are susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of the Academy's safeguarding response. - The Local Governing Committees will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent duty. - iii.
+Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
 The school's DSL (and any deputies) should be aware of local procedures for making a Prevent referral. - iv.
-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (July 2015).
+See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).

-3.8.13 Privately Fostered Children
+3.8.12 Privately Fostered Children

 - Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a period who is not a parent, person with parental responsibility for them or relative in their own home for 28 days or more. - ii.
-The Trust will follow the mandatory duty to inform the Local Authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.
+MDSA will follow the mandatory duty to inform the Local Authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.

-3.8.14 Children with Family Members in Prison
+3.8.13 Children with Family Members in Prison

-- The Trust is committed to supporting children and young people who have a parent/carer or close relative in prison and will work with the family to find the best ways of supporting the child. - ii.
-The Trust recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance. - iii.
-The Trust will treat information shared by the family in confidence and it will be shared on a 'need to know' basis. - iv.
-The Trust will work with the family and the child to minimise the risk of the child not achieving their full potential.
+- i.
+MDSA is committed to supporting children and young people who have a parent/carer or close relative in prison and will work with the family to find the best ways of supporting the child. - ii.
+MDSA recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.

+- iii.
+MDSA will treat information shared by the family in confidence and it will be shared on a 'need to know' basis. - iv.
+MDSA will work with the family, specialist organisations and the child to minimise the risk of the child not achieving their full potential.